 Admin

-Rob Packenham says
+Rob Packenham

 Thanks for the helpful article.

-I have a question — my WordPress site pages include a sidebar with a random post (excerpts) widget.
+I have a question — my Wordpress site pages include a sidebar with a random post (excerpts) widget.

 A problem is that Google indexes the pages and ‘sees’ the random post excerpts as content for the page.
 So in Google search, a page can show up as matching a search term only because one of the random post excerpts on the page matched the term (not the main content of page).